 - Things to consider before using the XLOOKUP function in Excel

-- How to use XLOOKUP in an Excel formula: A step-by-step guide
+- How to use XLOOKUP in Excel: A step-by-step guide

 1. What is the XLOOKUP function and how does it work?